Roadhouse (premises): Australia

 In Australia, a roadhouse is a filling station (service station) in many towns outside of major population areas.
 A roadhouse sells fuel and generally has an attached "restaurant" (like a café or diner) to sell and serve hot food to travellers.
 Historically, roadhouses served as bus stops for regional services along with mechanical repair and towing services for travellers, though this became less common.

-In some areas such as the Nullarbor Plain, a roadhouse also offers motel-style accommodation and camping facilities.
+In some areas, such as the Nullarbor Plain, a roadhouse also offers motel-style accommodation and camping facilities.
 In many areas, the roadhouse may be the only remaining shop and outlet in a town.

-Truck stops are like roadhouses, but are located on primary intercity routes and transport hubs within major cities.
-They provide additional space for short term parking of heavy vehicles, as well as catering to travellers in private cars.
+Truck stops are like roadhouses but are located on primary intercity routes and at transport hubs within major cities.
+They provide additional space for short-term parking of heavy vehicles, as well as catering to travellers in private cars.